 It is therefore possible to have a different presentation (eg syrup vs. pill) or different excipients.

 It is also possible to have a different therapeutic indication (ie list of pathologies for which the drug can be used, Council of State, July 23, 2003, No. 246716).

 Determining the price

 The price is determined as for a standard drug, but it will be lower than the reference medicine because the search costs are lower.

-Chapter 2.
-Supplementary Certificates of Protection or CCP
+Supplementary Protection Certificates or CCP

 The CCPs were created to take into account the particularly long duration required to obtain the MA and to prevent protection from being lost even before the beginning of the marketing of the drug.